prof18/marcogomiero.com/content/posts/2017/backup-restore.md

 ---
 layout: post
-title:  "How to deal with backup & restore on Android (Slide &amp; Video) "
+title:  "How to deal with backup & restore on Android (Slide & Video) "
 description: "On 17th December 2016 I've attended my first talk as speaker and I've talked about backup and restore on Android"
 date:   2017-04-05
 show_in_homepage: false
+tags: [Android]
 ---

 I know, I'm very very late.